Persola/perhaps-foliage/FLOWJS_BABYSITTING_GUIDE.md

   ) {
 ...and it worked.
 I guess because they're worried includes modifies?

-to do:
-  * shrinkwrap to immutability among existing types
-    * exact object types
-      * Explicit inexact object types
-    * read-only object properties
-    * read-only collections (array, tuple)
-    * prefer map to object
-  * wall in synoMap and similar objects (when necessary after map and read-only conversions) using a predicate function helper
-  * remove unnecessary lingering type checks, after hardening types (search for '(flow)' in comments)
-  * NOTE: For new code prefer any or (...args: Array<any>) => any.
-Function has become an alias to any and will be deprecated and removed in a future version of Flow.
-  * NOTE: For new code, prefer any or { [key: string]: any}.
-Object is an alias to any and will be deprecated and removed in a future version of Flow.

 to understand:
   * what is first curly brackets in this syntax from docs: function acceptsMaybeProp({ value }: { value: ?number }) {